-15.8.3 Staffing Ratio For Classes For Students With More Intensive Educational Needs
+15.9.4 Staffing Ratio For Classes For Students With More Intensive Educational Needs

-The District shall make a reasonable effort to maintain the following teacher/student ratio in SDC/SH (Special Day Class/Severely Handicapped) classes for students with more intensive educational needs:
+The District will make a reasonable effort to maintain the following teacher/student ratio in SDC/SH (Special Day Class/Severely Handicapped) classes for students with more intensive educational needs:

-Norm High Cap SH - Autistic (two (2) instructional assistants) 8 11 12 SH - Low Functioning (two (2) instructional assistants) 10 14 15 SH - Low Functioning (two (2) instructional assistants Effective With The 2020-21 School Year 9 12 13 SH - Emotionally Disturbed (two (2) instructional assistants) 8 11 12
+Norm High Cap SH - Autistic (two (2) instructional assistants) 8 11 12 SH - Low Functioning (two (2) instructional assistants Effective With The 2020-21 School Year 9 12 13 SH - Emotionally Disturbed (two (2) instructional assistants) 8 11 12

-The District shall monitor the teacher/student staffing ratio, and shall consider the available options to maintain the ratio at the norm and at or below the high level.
+The District will monitor the teacher/student staffing ratio, and will consider the available options to maintain the ratio at the norm and at or below the high level.
 Upon the request of the affected unit member, the District will provide information about the reason for the high ratio, anticipated duration, and the District's reasonable efforts to maintain the staffing ratio.

-15.8.3.1 Pupil Placement Funds For SDC/SH (Non-Preschool)
+15.9.4.1 Pupil Placement Funds For SDC/SH (Non-Preschool)

-The District shall pay unit members assigned to an SDC/SH class excess pupil placement funds in the following amounts:
+The District will pay unit members assigned to an SDC/SH class excess pupil placement funds in the following amounts:

-- \$20.00 per day for the 12th student in an SH-Autistic class; - \$20.00 per day for the 15th student in an SH-Low-Functioning Class.
-Beginning with the 2020-21 school year, \$20.00 per day for the 13th student in an SH-Low Functioning Class; - \$20.00 per day for the 12th student in an SH-ED class.
+- \$20.00 per day for the 12th student in an SH Autistic class; - \$20.00 per day for the 13th student in an SH-Low Functioning Class; - \$20.00 per day for the 12th student in an SH-ED class.

-15.8.4 SDC Preschool Teachers
+15.9.5 SDC Preschool Teachers

-The maximum caseload for SDC Preschool Teachers shall be as follows:
+The maximum caseload for SDC Preschool Teachers will be as follows: